Caregiving and night incontinence: how to improve your loved one's sleep, and your own

 Take a look at patterns that may be interfering with a good night's rest.
 Does your family member's daily regimen include enough exercise and fresh air?
 Are there nagging sources of pain or irritation that may be contributing to insomnia?
 If so, it may be time to re-examine the analgesic regime.
 Evening activities can be worth considering too.
 Is TV before bed too stimulating?
 Maybe that late glass of wine could be replaced with gentle stretching, reading, or listening to calm music, to promote a restful frame of mind.

-- TENA Customer in Alaska
+- TENA Customer in Bishop Hill, IL

 Take steps to avoid missteps